mumuki/escualo.rb/README.md

 > Simple provisioning and deployment tool with - some -batteries included, for the typical ruby webapp.

-Escualo! is a ver simple but yet powerful provisioing and deployment system, which lets you installing, deploying and monitoring ruby software components on a debian remote host.
+Escualo! is a ver simple but yet powerful provisioing and deployment system, which lets you install, deploy and monitor ruby software components on a debian remote host.
 It is fully written in ruby, too.

 It is similar to what chef, ansible or puppet does, but simpler - no agents, no recieps, no plugins.
 It is by no means so generic, though, but it comes with batteries included: it lets you easily add a load balancer, a message queue, a database, etc. For simple and not-so-simple deployments it works like a charm.

+Escualo was originally written to deploy the Mumuki Platform, but it is a quite generic component.

 ## Installing